 Both platforms can automate retention — but the automation starts from different defaults.
 Microsoft Purview's retention labels can be auto-applied by content type, keyword, or detected sensitive information, and event-based retention can hold the clock until a defined event fires (an employee leaves, a contract expires).
 None of that is county-specific out of the box: a records manager still has to translate each PHMC Local Government Records Committee series into a label and, for event-based series, define the triggering event before anything runs automatically.
 Purview also distinguishes a standard retention label from a declared record and a regulatory record — once an item is marked a regulatory record, Microsoft's own documentation states the retention period "can't be made shorter after the label is saved, only extended," and the label can't be removed by anyone, "not even a global administrator."
 That is a genuine immutability control, comparable in intent to the defensible-destruction and audit-trail behavior Laserfiche's records center provides natively.

-DoD Manual 8180.01 (effective August 4, 2023) replaced the old DoD 5015.02-STD pass/fail software test with an outcomes-based evaluation spanning the records lifecycle — capture and metadata through storage, retrieval, maintenance, disposition, and access control — built around nine technology "building blocks" rather than a single certification checklist.
-Laserfiche's DoD 5015.2-STD v3 certification, earned in 2009, predates that shift; the JITC test program that issued it is terminated, so the certification is historical, not current.
-Practically, that means no ECM or collaboration platform — Laserfiche, SharePoint/Purview, or anyone else — currently holds an active DoD records-management certification, because the certification track itself no longer exists.
-DoDM 8180.01 works better as an evaluation lens than a badge to demand: does the platform's actual capture, retention, and disposition workflow produce the outcomes DoD and NARA require, independent of brand.
+DoD Manual 8180.01 (effective August 4, 2023) replaced the old DoD 5015.02-STD pass/fail software test with an outcomes-based evaluation spanning the records lifecycle — capture and metadata through storage, retrieval, maintenance, disposition, and access control — built around nine technology "building blocks."
+Laserfiche passed Version 3 testing in 2009, before JITC ended that program.
+The result is historical, not a current DoD credential.
+DoDM 8180.01 is now the useful evaluation lens: does the configured platform produce the capture, retention, disposition, access, and evidence outcomes the buyer requires, independent of brand?

 A small office with a handful of record series, low RTKL request volume, and a records manager willing to build and maintain a Purview file plan can run a defensible program on Microsoft 365 alone — provided the tenant is licensed for Purview Records Management and someone owns the label design and disposition review process.
 The case for a purpose-built platform like Laserfiche gets stronger as record-series count, cross-department retention consistency, and RTKL response-tracking volume grow — the point at which assembling and maintaining retention labels by hand across SharePoint, OneDrive, and Exchange becomes its own ongoing project rather than a one-time setup.